leo-saldanha/testing-tools-portfolio/README.md

 <p align="justify">

 Welcome!
-This repository was created to showcase different test automation tools I have either worked with or studied, and use them to test a single web app, as similarly as possible.
+This repository was created to showcase different test automation tools I have either worked with or studied, and use them to test a single web application, as similarly as possible.

 The tools are located in folders named by their programming languages and for simplicity, I will call them subprojects.